Parking at Hamline

 New permits are issued each semester to part-time coaches and adjunct faculty.
 They are also issued every three years for full-time faculty and staff.
-You must come in person to the Anderson front desk to pick up your permit.
+Parking permits can be picked up from Residential Life in West Hall 110.

 Permits are the property of Hamline University and may not be transferred or re-sold.
 A permit does not guarantee you a parking space.

 While parked on campus, parking permits must be displayed on the rearview mirror.
 Ensure the permit is visible from outside of the vehicle and is facing your windshield so officers can see your permit type and number.
-If you change vehicles or your license plate changes, you must update your vehicle information with Public Safety at the Anderson Desk.
+If you change vehicles or your license plate changes, you must update your vehicle information with Public Safety.